jaywcjlove/console-emojis/README.md

 console-emojis
 ---

-help you write better code and make debugging more fun:
+Emojis enhance just about any user experience.
+All Emoji come from the [WebpageFX/emoji-cheat-sheet.com](https://github.com/WebpageFX/emoji-cheat-sheet.com) repository. help you write better code and make debugging more fun:

 ![console emojis](./console.png)